mmdbazooka/Chap-T/README.md

 ## 🔥 My Best Project

-This is a fully functional web app built with React, Node.js , Redux , TailwindCSS,.
+⚡This is a complete and dynamic web application developed using React, Node.js, Redux, and styled with TailwindCSS, providing a seamless user experience.

 🌐 Live Demo: [https://chap-t.ir/](https://chap-t.ir/)